Five most costly cities for expats living abroad

 1. Hong Kong, China

 Hong Kong is considered one of the most successful financial centers around the world.
 It owns an advanced medical care system, promotes an active lifestyle, and provides an excellent educational system.
 According to the Demographia International Housing Affordability Survey of 2016, Hong Kong’s property market is the world’s most unaffordable.
 As stated in Mercer’s Cost of Living Survey, Hong Kong is the most expensive in the Asian Pacific region.
 According to a local real estate site HongKongHomes.com, you should expect to pay around HK$ 55,000 per month (equivalent to ~ USD 7086.4 monthly) to rent a two-bedroom, two bathrooms apartment with a saleable area of 953 sq.ft.
-If you would like to own the apartment, the price increases to HK$ 24,000,000 (~ USD 3,092,245.44).
+If you would like to live in Hong Kong and own the apartment, the price increases to HK$ 24,000,000 (~ USD 3,092,245.44).

 2. Mumbai, India